ARM-software/arm-trusted-firmware/docs/components/context-management-library.rst

 the Secure, Non-Secure and Realm context structure addresses to ensure proper handling of the register state.
 See :ref:`Library APIs` section for more details.

+When FEAT_IDTE3 is enabled, the ID registers ID_AA64DFR0_EL1 and ID_AA64DFR1_EL1 are cached in the percpu_idregs_t idregs[CPU_CONTEXT_NUM] array within the CPU data structure.
+These cached copies are used to service trapped reads of the corresponding registers from lower exception levels.
+Because debug and trace features can vary across CPUs, these ID registers are cached per-CPU and per-world to accurately represent asymmetric configurations.

+The per-cpu cached ID registers are initialized in ``psci_arch_setup()`` via ``cm_init_percpu_once_regs()``.

 CPU Context and Memory allocation
 =================================